Office of Recruitment and Science Outreach

 we have resources to help you explore a career in the health sciences and get to know UT Health San Antonio.

-We are happy to announce that we will able to welcome students, who are 16-18 or who are in college, back to campus for in-person educational activities, or to volunteer or work in our research labs.
+We welcome students, who are 16-18 or who are in college, back to campus for in-person educational activities, or to volunteer or work in our research labs.
 We strongly encourage the students to be fully vaccinated before they come onto campus.
 If they are not vaccinated, we will offer vaccinations through our hub if students are planning to stay on campus longer than 30 days.
 Please click on programs tab for more information.

 UPCOMING EVENTS:

-The BEAT Academy.
 The goal of The BEAT Academy at the UT Health San Antonio is to expose high school students to a unique opportunity to medical and biomedical research and provide them with guidelines for a successful future in a health career of their choice.
 The curriculum is based on an interaction between the medical and biomedical faculty through seminars and hands-on activities in these fields.
-Subjects will include ongoing biomedical research occurring at the UT Health Science Center such as anatomy, physiology, medicine, molecular biology, aging, neurodegeneration and more.
+Subjects will include ongoing biomedical research occurring at the UT Health Science Center such as anatomy, physiology, medicine, molecular biology, aging, neurodegeneration and other contemporary topics to include a behind-the-scenes view of the science and health professions-including visits to the human anatomy lab, interactions with real and state-of-the-art simulated patients for medical training, a glimpse of the latest advances in biomolecular technology, student-based biomolecular experiments and much more!
+See below for application and brochure.

 The ORSO office is proud to support the Greater San Antonio Hispanic Dental Association’s BOLD program.
 Building Our Leaders in Dentistry is a program which offers support an networking opportunities for pre-dental high school and collegiate students interested in the dental field.
 BOLD also provides scholarships and promotes access to oral health care through mentoring underrepresented students interested in pursing a career in Dentistry.
 For more information on the Hispanic Dental Association or to become a part of BOLD, visit the following website: